ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-prerequisites.md

 You must upload and import the RHEL ISO and RHEL CoreOS OVA downloads from the previous steps into the vCenter Server instance datastore.
 You must rename the OVA image to *rhcos-latest* in order for the image to work with the terraform templates used later in the build process.

-On the jump-server or remote device, by using an editor of your choice, such as Visual Studio Code, copy the following and change for your values:
+On the jump-server or remote device, by using an editor of your choice, such as Visual Studio Code, copy the following and change for your values.
+Replace the x in 4.x.3 with the current Red Hat OpenShift version, for example, 4.7.

 ```bash
 export GOVC_URL='10.208.17.2'